Autonomic dysreflexiaAutonomic hyperreflexia; Spinal cord injury - autonomic dysreflexia; SCI - autonomic dysreflexia

-Autonomic hyperreflexia is a reaction of the involuntary (autonomic) nervous system to too much stimulation.
+Autonomic dysreflexia is an abnormal, overreaction of the involuntary (autonomic) nervous system to stimulation.
 This reaction may include:

 - Change in heart rate